Overview

 Deduplication still applies

 The extent map reduces what must be read and sent.
-EBA-ST still skips blocks the archive already holds, and EBA does not store duplicate blocks.
+Where claims-driven source-side deduplication is active, EBA-ST can also skip blocks the archive already holds; repository deduplication avoids retaining duplicate content.

 Fallback Behavior